This post is sponsored by Sprouts Farmers Market. As always, all opinions, thoughts and recipes are my own.

 - Chill the juices in the fridge beforehand so your wellness beverage is ice cold!

 - Store the cinnamon simple syrup in a mason jar.
+You can make it well in advance and keep it cool in the fridge.

 Here’s how you can make this goodness…